Signs Your Humidifier Is Making You Sick with Humidifier Fever, Humidifier Lung & Others

 As you have seen above, a dirty humidifier will cause humidifier sickness symptoms.
 Therefore, you need to know how to keep it clean and bacteria-free.

 This can help with the humidifier dangers.

-Clean the unit every day and not later than three days using warm water and dish soap.
-Scrub the reservoir to remove deposits.
-Avoid using disinfectants since they cause more problems such as lung injuries.
+Clean the unit every day and not later than three days, using warm water and dish soap.
+Scrub the reservoir to remove deposits or scale.
+Avoid using disinfectants since they cause more problems, such as lung injuries.

 Replace the water daily

-Only fill the tank using demineralized or distilled water.
+Only fill the tank with demineralized or distilled water.
 You should not use tap water because it may contain minerals that become white dust when released into the air.

 Monitor the humidity level in your home.
 You can use a hygrometer.
 The recommended humidity level is 50% or below.
-Too much moisture in the air can make your home to become the breeding ground of spores and mold.
+Too much moisture in the air can make your home the breeding ground for spores and mold.

 Replace the filters at least every two months or as recommended by the manufacturer.

 Clean the area where you keep the humidifier